hlascelles/samudra/pages/ufr1hrx4bpsto-undp-asia.md

 **Budget:** 1.10 million USD <br/>
 **Funders:** Unilever Bangladesh 83%, UK FCDO, UK DFID, HSBC

-With the aim to create a circular economy model for plastic waste, this project focuses on waste pickers (informal economy) and supply chains for plastic waste (formal economy).
+With the aim to create a circular economy model for plastic waste, this project focuses on waste pickers (informal economy) and value chains for plastic waste (formal economy).
 The project takes place in Narayanganj, a city of 2.2 million people located 16 km southeast of Dhaka, the capital.
 Narayanganj city produces 800 tonnes of waste per day, of which 50 tonnes are plastic waste.
 HDPE and LDPE plastics form 30% of the total plastic waste.